TourmalineCore/TourmalineCore.Articles/articles/en/react-curly-braces/react-curly-braces.md

 import myFancyFunction from './my-fancy-function'
 ```

-And if a person hates us, they will import like this:
+And if a person hates us, they will import it like this:

 ```javascript
 import myFancy from './my-fancy-function'